Azure/azure-sdk-for-python/sdk/operationsmanagement/azure-mgmt-operationsmanagement/README.md

 ## Microsoft Azure SDK for Python

-This is the Microsoft Azure MyService Management Client Library.
+This is the Microsoft Azure Operations Management Client Library.

 Azure Resource Manager (ARM) is the next generation of management APIs that replace the old Azure Service Management (ASM).